lezgin-alimoglu/CubeMars-AK60-6/README.md

 # CubeMars AK60-6 Model

-This repository contains Arduino codes for the CubeMars AK60-6 motor.
+This repository contains Arduino codes for the CubeMars AK60-6 motor (This code also works for other AK-series motors).
 These codes can be calibrated based on your specific use case.
 Additionally, I have included a PDF documenting the process I followed.

 ## Getting Started